A lot of folks get into photography without having any type of art background or art training.

 In example 5, the photographer’s intended subject was the coiled rope.
-The problem occurs where the rope leaves the coil.
-At that point the rope leads into the background (a converging line – Strong Visual Weight), where it comes to a stop at a focal point (the knot on the post), which adds more visual weight (away from the coiled rope), plus the use of a shape juxtaposition that adds even more visual weight away from the coil, before the eyes follow that last little bit of rope right off the page to the right.
+The problem occurs when the rope leaves the coil.
+At that point the rope leads into the background (a converging line – strong visual weight), where it comes to a stop at a focal point (the knot on the post), which adds more visual weight (away from the coiled rope), plus the use of a shape juxtaposition that adds even more visual weight away from the coil, before the eyes follow that last little bit of rope right off the page to the right.

 Important Point: When you’re ready to take a picture.
 Take a moment to analyze the scene.
-Are you using leading lines, and if so are they leading in the right direction?
+Are you using horizontal lines or diagonal lines, and if so, are they leading in the right direction?
 Are there any leading lines that you didn’t notice, and they’re working against you?
 Could you change the camera POV to make a leading line stronger, or perhaps you need to eliminate one that’s not working?